nikerla/vc-content/pages/glossary/saas-ecommerce.md

             <img alt="SAAS ecommerce examples - Shopify" src="assets/images/screen-shopify.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
     One of the most reliable SaaS platforms on the Internet due to the sheer amount of Internet vendors that are using it.
-If you are searching for a perfect balance of managing your own store, and not investing lots of time into learning how to code, Shopify may be a great solution for you.
+If you are searching for a perfect balance of managing your own store, and not investing lots of time into learning how to code, <a href="https://www.shopify.com/" rel="nofollow">Shopify</a> may be a great solution for you.
 The online store builder that Shopify provides you with is an excellent tool to create almost any desired appearance for your storefront.
 A lot of theme templates are available for free along with the add ons and plugins that allow you to customize and boast the performance of your website even more.
 Join the community of more than 15,000 Internet merchants and you can start exploring Shopify’s benefits even sooner.
             </div>
         </div>
     <h4>Magento Go</h4>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
             Even though Magento Go is a relatively new SaaS ecommerce platform, it holds to its accountability as the affiliate of the single most popular ecommerce platform.
-All of the Magento editions serve the tremendous amount of 110,000 online vendors and multi-channel retailers.
+All of the <a href="https://magento.com/" rel="nofollow">Magento</a> editions serve the tremendous amount of 110,000 online vendors and multi-channel retailers.
 Owned by eBay, Magento tried to fill in the market of novice ecommerce business owners and maintain its leadership in the field.
 Thus, Magento Go was created to aid the businesses new to ecommerce by providing a quick yet reliable help with setting up and running an ecommerce store.
 Besides that, this particular solution is just as scalable and customizable as other Magento editions, offering lots of available extensions to its customers.
             </div>
         <div class="col __col-30">
             <img alt="SAAS ecommerce examples - Magento Go" src="assets/images/magento-1.jpg" />